 2.1 The Brady geothermal system

 Brady geothermal field, in northwestern, Nevada, USA has seen geothermal electricity production since 1992 (Figure 1) and research or exploration since at least 1959 (Benoit and Butler, 1983).
 The hydrothermal system supplies hot fluid to two power stations and a direct-use vegetable drying facility.
 Electricity production capacity at Brady is 26.1 MWe, and ~7 MWth is supplied to the drying facility (Ayling, 2020).
 Temperatures of produced fluid have been ~130-185°C during this time (based on Nevada Division of Minerals, publicly available data), though temperatures as high as 219°C have been measured (Shevenell et al., 2012).
 These relatively high temperatures at relatively shallow levels (300-600 depth for some production wells) occur as a result of either convective circulation driving upwelling, or hydraulic head driven circulation through the hot rock.
-In either case relatively high heat flow in the Basin and Range, which is associated with Miocene to recent crustal thinning (Lachenbruch and Sass, 1977; Blackwell, 1983) provides that heat for the Brady geothermal field.
+In either case relatively high heat flow in the Basin and Range, which is associated with Miocene to recent crustal thinning (Lachenbruch and Sass, 1977; Blackwell, 1983), provides that heat for the Brady geothermal field.
 The fluids circulate through a system of transmissive pathways that have been primarily attributed to a fracture system in a step-over in the Basin and Range-type (e.g., Wernicke, 1992; Colgan et al., 2006) normal fault, the Brady fault (Faulds, et al., 2003, 2010a,b; 2017; Siler et al., 2018).